PhD Program Requirements

 Students and faculty are urged to understand that the advisory system is their strongest ally in identifying and helping to resolve problems, in maintaining a realistic set of expectations for progress, and as a source of extra ideas and new approaches.
 Students should take the initiative in scheduling meetings.
 Timely meetings are imperative.

 Formal progress reports must be filed twice annually with the Graduate School Office.
-To meet this requirement, students are expected to meet at least once each year with the full Advisory Committee.
+To meet this requirement, students are expected to meet each semester with the full Advisory Committee.
 All students will receive Progress Forms twice each year according to the schedule indicated on the Calendar.
 The student should review the Progress Form and correct/update as necessary.
-The Advisory Committee should use the last page of the Progress Form to evaluate the student’s progress, clearly identify strengths and weaknesses and indicate plans for development.
+The Advisory Committee must use the last page of the Progress Form to evaluate the student’s progress, clearly identify strengths and weaknesses and indicate plans for development.
 All members of the Advisory Committee should then sign and date the Progress Form.
 It should then be returned to the Graduate School Office by the set deadline.
 Note that Progress Forms are due four weeks after distribution.

 When a student fails to demonstrate satisfactory academic progress, the Program Director may mandate more frequent advisory committee meetings.

-- mastery of the literature, conceptual skills, analytical skills, writing and presentation skills, experimental skills, record keeping skills and work ethic meets doctoral-level standards.
+- mastery of the literature, conceptual skills, analytical skills, writing and presentation skills, experimental skills, record keeping skills and work ethic meets doctoral-level standards,

 5. Selecting a Research Mentor –

 Following the end of the second semester in the Program, each PhD student should complete the Declaration Form.
 MD/PhD students complete this form following the fourth semester in the Program.
-At this time, the student should also select a three-member Advisory Committee whose members will be most helpful in the dissertation project.
+At this time, the student must also select a three-member Advisory Committee whose members will be most helpful in the dissertation project.
 Advisory Committee members must be members of the Graduate Faculty.
-Two Advisory Committee members should be experts in the area of the student’s research; a third member should be from a related field but need not be expert in the student’s area of research.
+Two Advisory Committee members are experts in the area of the student’s research; a third member must be from a related field but need not be expert in the student’s area of research.
 MD/PhD students are encouraged to add a clinical/translational (C/T) investigator, who need not be a member of the Graduate Faculty, to their Advisory Committee to provide feedback about the C/T impact of their research.
 This Form should be submitted to the Graduate School Office with all the required signatures as soon as possible, but no later than June 30.